floooh/sokol/README.md

 # Updates

+- **16-May-2019** two new utility headers: *sokol_cimgui.h* and *sokol_gfx_cimgui.h*,
+those are the same as their counterparts sokol_imgui.h and sokol_gfx_imgui.h, but use the [cimgui](https://github.com/cimgui/cimgui) C-API for Dear ImGui.
+This is useful don't want to, or cannot use C++ for creating Dear ImGui UIs.
+Many thanks to @prime31 for contributing those!

 - **15-May-2019** there's now an optional shader-cross-compiler solution for sokol_gfx.h: [see here for details](https://github.com/floooh/sokol-tools/blob/master/docs/sokol-shdc.md).
 This is "V1.0" with two notable features missing: